-Identifying the new technologies that are long-term transformative is the biggest challenge CIOs are facing at present.
+Identifying the new technologies that are imposing transformative challenges for CIOs in the long run.
 Here are the three areas where startups are driving significant change.
 Let’s take a look:

 - ePrivacy: For CIOs, EU’s GDPR regulation triggered a massive overhaul of practices.
 But, GDPR is just a beginning of privacy initiatives CIOs need to contend with, in the coming years.
 Consider yourself on the early stage of the ongoing ePrivacy marathon and ask the startups about their roadmap ahead.
 This will help you understand how it all plays out.

 - Microservices: ‘Appification’ is the significant offshoot of microservices and low-code development platforms.
-The new-age users want easy to use software, and gradually demand creation of micro-applications for specific needs.
-Even startups nowadays are rushing in to provide the toolkits and building blocks to see as a long-term shift.
-However, the downside to track is augmented with more vendors and apps to manage.
+The new-age users want easy-to-use software, and gradually demand the creation of micro-applications for specific needs.
+Even startups nowadays are rushing in to provide the toolkits and building blocks to see a long-term shift.

 Click on the following link to read the original article: https://www.cio.com/article/3295536/startups/where-startups-are-impacting-long-term-change-for-cios.html